WW Recipe of the Day: Old-Fashioned Tuna Noodle Casserole Made Lighter

 Today I’m dropping in with a comfort classic featuring pantry staples that can be assembled quickly.
 This quick and easy old-fashioned casserole features tuna, egg noodles, cream of mushroom soup and peas, topped with a crunchy bread crumb topping.

 Tuna Noodle Casserole is a simple dinner that’s quick and budget-friendly, which is probably why it has stood the test of time.
 Casseroles such as this were very popular in the 1950s, primarily because they could be mostly made with inexpensive canned foods.

 Tuna noodle casserole was rarely, if ever, on the menu in my house growing up.
 My mom wasn’t a big tunafish fan.

 Instead, I looked forward to it showing up for lunch in the school cafeteria and later in the hospital cafeteria, where I first worked after graduating from college.

-Eventually I began making it for myself, trying out a wide range of variations, before finally settling on the classic Campbell’s Tuna Noodle Casserole recipe.
+Eventually I began making it for myself, trying out a wide range of variations, including slow cooker tuna noodle casserole, before finally settling on the classic Campbell’s Tuna Noodle Casserole recipe.

 I love recipes for casseroles because of their make-now, bake-later versatility.
 You can mix it together when you have a few minutes to spare, place it in the fridge, and just pop it into a preheated oven at dinner time.